Home › Forums › Journal Club Case Discussion Forum › January Journal Club

 1) Based on the Subjective History, what is your primary hypothesis and top 2-3 differentials?

-AC joint pathology, labral pathology, RTC or biceps tendinopathy or tear
+AC joint pathology, labral pathology, RTC or biceps tendinopathy or tear2) Are there any objective tests you feel would provide a clearer picture of this case?

-horizontal adduction and AC joint compression test; passive range of motion and joint mobility assessment to determine cause of end range limitations
+horizontal adduction and AC joint compression test; passive range of motion and joint mobility assessment to determine cause of end range limitations3) Do the objective findings fit a clinical pattern?
+If so, of what?

-Based on this information seems like findings are in line with shoulder instability with associated labral pathology and RTC involvement
+Based on this information seems like findings are in line with shoulder instability with associated labral pathology and RTC involvement4) What impairment or limitation would you want to address first with this patient?

 1) Based on the Subjective History, what is your primary hypothesis and top 2-3 differentials?